shakhruz/angelfarmers-ui/README.md

 4. Easily perform farm management actions like Withdraw and deposit funds, Exchange tokens, Transfer NFTs and tokens, Craft and buy in the game market, Stake for CPU, Exchange crops, Sell NFTs on Atomic and etc.
 5. Overview and manage multiple farms in one window.
 Calculate total value and estimate earnings on all your farms.
 6. Use non-Wax Cloud Wallet (Anchor and others) accounts for farming
-7. Check-in with your farms status on Telegram via FW.AF bot.
+7. Check-in with your farms status on Telegram via F12+ bot.
 Get notifications for all transfers on your accounts and issues
 8. Analyze Atomic market for artitrage opportunities
 9. Analyze Alcor orderbooks for trading
 10. Bilingual support in English and Russian